MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-8452.md

   - The building of alternate replication paths in response to replication failures or offline DCs
   - Site and site link changes.

-In a forest undergoing the changes above, the error can be transient until the set of source DCs and partitions from which each destination DC replicates has inbound replicated by triggering replication operations.
+The error can be transient in a forest undergoing the changes above, until the set of source DCs and partitions which each destination DC replicates from has inbound replicated by triggering replication operations.

 The error can be persistent when replication failures prevent the end-to-end replication of topology changes in the forest.